 Relish the scenic splendour of the Cape Winelands and the Klein Karoo - the mountains, lagoons, forests and beaches of the Garden Route and enjoy its many, diverse attractions on this 6 day guided journey through one of South Africa’s most treasured regions to Cape Town.

 With this honeymoon, you can get lost in the romance of South Africa, from the bright lights of Cape Town to the picturesque Cape Winelands and the stunning raw beauty of the Garden Route.

 13 day itinerary.

-This self-drive itinerary starts with 3 nights at the 4* Cullinan Hotel on the edge on Cape Town's popular V&A Waterfront.
-This is a great base to explore all the attractions around the city such as Table Mountain, the Cape Peninsula, and Robben Island - but it is also running a Stay 3 Nights, Only Pay for 2 over certain times of the year, so one of your nights here may be complimentary!
+This self-drive itinerary starts with 3 nights at the 4* Protea Breakwater Lodge on the edge on Cape Town's popular V&A Waterfront.
+This is not just a great base from which to explore all the attractions around the city such as Table Mountain, the Cape Peninsula and Robben Island - but it is also running a Stay 3 Nights, Only Pay for 2 over certain times of the year, so one of your nights here may be complimentary!

 12 day itinerary.